-Description of the HIP4081A
+Description of the HIP4080A

-The block diagram of the HIP4081A relating to driving the A-side of the H-Bridge is shown in Figure 4.
-The blocks associated with each half of the H-Bridge are identical, so the B-side is not shown for simplicity.
+The block diagram of the HIP4080A relating to driving the A-side of the H-Bridge is shown in Figure 4.
+The blocks associated with each side of the H-Bridge are identical, so the B-side is not shown for simplicity.

-The V{CC} and V{DD} terminals on the HIP4081A should be tied together.
-They were separated within the HIP4081A IC to avoid possible ground loops internal to the IC.
-Tying them together and providing a decoupling capacitor from the common tie-point to V{SS} greatly improves noise immunity.
+The two bias voltage terminals, V{CC} and V{DD} , on the HIP4080A should be tied together.
+They were separated within the HIP4080A to avoid possible ground loops internal to the IC.
+Tieing them together and providing a decoupling capacitor from the common tie-point to V{SS} greatly improves noise immunity.